 How to Sustain:

-- Encourage the staff to accept change, taking improvement to a new level, and not to go back to old standards.
+- Encourage the staff to accept change, taking improvement to a new level, and to not go back to old standards.

 - Conduct regular audits and checks to make sure that standards are followed.